 To use this extremely attractive warmer, soak the base in warm water, and then heat the base and lid.
 The glaze inhibits the natural steaming advantages of terracotta, so the moisture from the water bath keeps the tortillas soft without getting them wet.
 Unlike unglazed clay options, this model does not absorb oils and odors, providing for easy cleanup.
 Don't put it in the dishwasher, though.
 Just wipe it down with a damp cloth or paper towel.

-Best Basket: Threads West Handwoven Tortilla Basket
+Threads West Handwoven Tortilla Basket

-Because these are traditional baskets, there is no insulation.
+Since these are traditional baskets, there is no insulation.
 Using a dishtowel to line the basket will aid in maintaining temperature, but it's still not the most efficient option for keeping tortillas warm.
 Washing should be avoided, too.
 As far as cleaning goes, quickly wipe with a damp sponge or cloth to preserve the integrity.
 Each basket is unique and lends an authentic feel to family taco night.

 RSVP International Stoneware Tortilla Warmer

 When choosing a tortilla warmer, you may wonder what the difference is between ceramic and stoneware.
 Stoneware is a type of ceramic that has a thick, porous exterior that's more durable than other ceramic materials.
 The RSVP Stoneware Tortilla Warmer is a heavy-duty choice for taco enthusiasts and cooks in general, as it can be used for other dishes, like baked brie.
 The food-safe, glazed, and lead-free stoneware can be used in the microwave or oven up to 350 degrees.

-Because of the high firing temperature of stoneware, it holds heat much longer than other options—in this case, up to an hour.
+Due to the high firing temperature of stoneware, it holds heat much longer than other options—in this case, up to an hour.
 For family dinners, this one has the capacity for up to 20 8-inch tortillas.
 Placing a damp paper towel under the lid when finished heating will distribute some moisture to counterbalance the dry heat stoneware typically produces.
 It's safe for use in the dishwasher, though it's wise to hand wash because the material is so porous and weighty.